Proskomma/diegesis-server-admin-client/README.md

 See also the Docker documentation at the end of this document

 ## Overview of the GraphQL
+Note that the Apollo sandbox will only work when `debug` is enabled, because the sandbox relies on cross-site scripting which is generally Not What We Want In Production.
 ### Queries
 #### Organizations
 The data sources from which Diegesis Server may cache content.